Gh0ul5lay3r-91/Cycling-101/README.md

 The site had two interesting bugs, the nav bar not correctly displaying on mobile devices and the buttons on the route suggestion section were wrapping.
 I managed to fix the nav bar by aligning it to the left on all devices once the screen size went below 950px.
 The button not displaying correctly was also fixed by changing it to one word, which is not ideal but did the job.
 ### Validating
 HTML:
-* HTML code passed through the W3C initailly with a few warnings and errors for each page, issues where fixed and now runs through it with no errors.
+* HTML code passed through the W3C initailly with a few warnings and errors for each page, issues where fixed and now runs through it with no errors however there still two warnings.
+These are in relation to using heading tags in a section tag.
+However everything else is good.
     * Link to results of Landing page found [here](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fgh0ul5lay3r-91.github.io%2FCycling-101%2F)
     * Link to results of Equipment page found [here](https://validator.w3.org/nu/?showsource=yes&showoutline=yes&doc=https%3A%2F%2Fgh0ul5lay3r-91.github.io%2FCycling-101%2Fequipment.html)
     * Link to results of Landing page found [here](https://validator.w3.org/nu/?showsource=yes&showoutline=yes&doc=https%3A%2F%2Fgh0ul5lay3r-91.github.io%2FCycling-101%2Froute.html)